 How to register as a professional surveyor

-To become a registered surveyor, a person must complete a
+To become a registered surveyor, a person must complete a Professional Surveyors Application for Registration Form and submit it to the Registry General along with:

 - Certified copies (by a Notary Public) of any certificates of professional qualifications.
 Alternatively, original certificates and copies may be brought to the Registry General for the copies to be certified.